ekphil/AI-Code-Vulnerabilities/README.md

 - **Some LLMs failed to fix their own security flaws**.

 ### Full Report
-The full paper has been made available in this repository
+The full paper, prompts, and generated codes have been made available in this repository